woodchen-ink/Zero/README.md

 REDIS_TOKEN=            # Redis token (upstash-local-token for local dev)
 ```

-To be able to run `pnpm db:push` and push the schemas to the database you also have to add a `.env` file to the `packages/db` folder (so `packages/db/.env`) with the following content:
+To be able to run `bun db:push` and push the schemas to the database you also have to add a `.env` file to the `packages/db` folder (so `packages/db/.env`) with the following content:

 ```env
 DATABASE_URL=          # Required: PostgreSQL connection string for migrations